uclahs-cds/metapipeline-DNA/README.md

 ### 5. call-mtSNV

 The same calibrated BAM from step 3 is also used to call for mitochondrial SNVs usint [pipeline-call-mtSNV](https://github.com/uclahs-cds/pipeline-call-mtSNV)

+### 6. call-gSV

+The same recalibrated BAM from step 3 is also used to call for germline structural variants using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV)

+> **Note**: The `run_regenotype` mode from the call-gSV pipeline is disabled for the metapipeline.
+Regenotyping should be performed separately at the cohort-level.

 ---